epapathom/asagi-cli/documentation/get_started.md

 export PATH=$PATH:$GOPATH/bin
 ```

-After adding the lines, source your **.bashrc** or open a new terminal and in the root of the project run the following command.
+After adding the lines, source your **.bashrc** or open a new terminal and in the root directory of the project run the following command.

 ```
 go install